alonshrestha/alon.com.np/content/blogs/create-dedicated-csgo-linux-server.md

 app_update 740 validate
 ```

 This may take some time.
-Once it's finished, you should see "Success!
-App '740' fully installed" on your screen.
+Once it's finished, you should see *"Success!
+App '740' fully installed"* on your screen.

 ![Downloading and Installing SteamCMD In Linux](/images/posts/how-to-create-your-own-csgo-counter-strike-global-offensive-dedicated-custom-server-ubuntu-centos/3.PNG)

-### Allowing TCP and UDP Ports for CS:GO Server Connection
+### Allow TCP and UDP Ports for CS:GO Server Connection
 To connect to the game server, make sure that TCP and UDP ports are allowed for all players.
 The default TCP and UDP port for CSGO server is 27015.

 If your server doesn't allow required TCP and UDP traffic by default, you can find this option in your network settings.